|Nutrition Facts (per serving)|

 Cheese is optional, but it does increase the protein to the salad.
 Another way to make the mixture heartier and more abundant in protein is to add drained beans or chickpeas.
 Diced cooked turkey or chicken, or cooked shrimp would be excellent as well.

-- 2 (1-ounce) packets Ranch dressing dry mix (about 6 tablespoons)
+2 (1-ounce) packets ranch dressing (about 6 tablespoons)

 Gather the ingredients.

-Combine the mayonnaise, sour cream, ranch dressing mix, and pepper in a medium bowl.
-Cover the bowl and refrigerate the dressing mixture until it is time to make the salad.
+Combine mayonnaise, sour cream, ranch dressing mix, and pepper in a medium bowl.
+Cover bowl and refrigerate until it is time to make salad.

-Put the diced bacon in a large skillet and place it over medium-low heat.
-Cook, stirring frequently, until it is browned and beginning to crisp.
-Use a slotted spatula to remove the bacon to paper towels to drain.
-Let the bacon drippings cool slightly and then pour them into a container to use in future dishes.
+Put diced bacon in a large skillet and place over medium-low heat.
+Cook, stirring frequently, until browned and beginning to crisp.
+Use a slotted spatula to remove bacon to paper towels to drain.
+Let bacon drippings cool slightly and then pour into a container to use in future dishes.

-Bring a large pot of salted water to a boil; add the rotini and turn the heat down to maintain a gentle boil and cook according to the package directions, usually about 7 to 9 minutes.
-Drain the pasta and let it cool.
+Bring a large pot of salted water to a boil; add rotini and turn heat down to maintain a gentle boil and cook according to package directions, usually about 7 to 9 minutes.
+Drain pasta and let cool.

-Put the cooled pasta in a large bowl and add the cooked drained bacon, the halved tomatoes, diced celery, and olives to the bowl.
+Put cooled pasta in a large bowl and add cooked, drained bacon, halved tomatoes, diced celery, and olives to the bowl, along with cheese, if using.
 Toss gently to combine.

-Add the dressing mixture and gently fold it in until the pasta and vegetables are well coated.
+Add dressing mixture and gently fold it in until the pasta and vegetables are well coated.

-Transfer the pasta salad to a serving bowl; cover and refrigerate until serving time.
+Transfer pasta salad to a serving bowl; cover and refrigerate until serving time.

-- To Make a Day in Advance: Prepare all ingredients and refrigerate them in separate containers.
+- Make a day in advance.
+Prepare all ingredients and refrigerate them in separate containers.
 Just before serving time, combine the ingredients with the dressing.
 Toss and refrigerate until serving.